ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 ---

 ## 2. Background
-Motion planning is the process of determining a feasible path or sequence of movements for a robot (or other agents) to achieve a specific task while avoiding obstacles and respecting constraints like joint limits, collision avoidance, and smoothness of the motion.
+Motion planning is used for determining a feasible path or sequence of movements for a robot (or other agents) to achieve a specific task while avoiding obstacles and respecting constraints like joint limits, collision avoidance, and smoothness of the motion.

 Motion planning can be broadly categorized into two types: optimization-based methods and sampling-based methods.

 ### 2.1 sampling-based motion planning
-sampling-based motion planning constructs feasible paths for a robot by randomly sampling points in the robot's configuration space (C-space) and connecting these points to form a valid path from the start to the goal, common approaches include RRT, RRT*, and Bi-RRT.
+Sampling-based motion planning constructs feasible paths for a robot by randomly sampling points in the robot's configuration space (C-space) and connecting these points to form a valid path from the start to the goal, common approaches include RRT[1], RRT*[2], and Bi-RRT[3].

 - **RRT** incrementally builds a tree-like structure that explores the space by randomly sampling points and connecting them to the existing tree.
 Thereby finding a collision-free path.
 With a sufficient number of samples, it's possible to find a path, though it may not necessarily be the optimal one.

 - **RRT\*** is an optimized version of RRT.
 After a vertex has been connected to the cheapest neighbor, the neighbors are again examined.
 Neighbors are checked if being rewired to the newly added vertex will make their cost decrease.
 If the cost does indeed decrease, the neighbor is rewired to the newly added vertex.

 - **Bi-RRT** is an enhanced version of the RRT algorithm.
-Bi-RRT grows two trees simultaneously,i.e., One tree starts from the initial position of the robot, the other tree starts from the goal position.
+Bi-RRT grows two trees simultaneously, i.e., One tree starts from the initial position of the robot, the other tree starts from the goal position.

 ### 2.2 optimization-based motion planning

 Instead of searching for a path first (like in sampling-based methods), the optimization-based motion planning optimizes the motion directly by minimizing or maximizing a specific objective function, such as minimizing travel time, energy, or avoiding obstacles.
-Common optimization-based methods include KOMO, CHOMP, and STOMP.
+Common optimization-based methods include KOMO, CHOMP and STOMP.

-- **KOMO** means k-order markov optimization.
-KOMO is a way to formulate path optimization problems.[1]
+- **KOMO**[4] means k-order markov optimization.
+KOMO is a way to formulate path optimization problems.

-- **CHOMP (Covariant Hamiltonian Optimization for Motion Planning)** is a method for trajectory optimization invariant to reparametrization.
-CHOMP uses functional gradient techniques to iteratively improve the quality of an initial trajectory, optimizing a functional that trades off between a smoothness and an obstacle avoidance component.[2]
+- **CHOMP (Covariant Hamiltonian Optimization for Motion Planning)**[5] is a method for trajectory optimization invariant to reparametrization.
+CHOMP uses functional gradient techniques to iteratively improve the quality of an initial trajectory, optimizing a functional that trades off between a smoothness and an obstacle avoidance component.

-- **STOMP** is a stochastic trajectory optimazation framework.
-The approach relies on generating nosiy trajectories to explore the space around an initial trajectory, which are then combined to produced an updated trajectory wit lower cost.[3]
+- **STOMP**[6] is a stochastic trajectory optimazation framework.
+The approach relies on generating nosiy trajectories to explore the space around an initial trajectory, which are then combined to produced an updated trajectory wit lower cost.

 ### 2.3 KOMO and ST-RRT*

-In this project, we utilized two motion planning methods: one is the optimization-based KOMO, and the other is the sampling-based ST-RRT*.
+In this project, we utilized two motion planning methods: one is the optimization-based KOMO, and the other is the sampling-based ST-RRT*[7].

 ### 2.3.1 KOMO
-**k-order Markov Optimization** is a method used in decision-making processes where the current decision depends not just on the immediate previous state (as in a first-order Markov process) but on a sequence of previous states, up to k steps in the past:
+**Newton methods for k-order Markov Optimization** is a method used in decision-making where the current decision depends not just on the immediate previous state (as in a first-order Markov process) but on a sequence of previous states, up to k steps in the past:

 $$
 \min_{x_{0:T}} \sum_{t=0}^{T} f_t(x_{t-k:t})^\top f_t(x_{t-k:t}) + \sum_{t,t'} k(t,t') x_t^\top x_{t'}